DilanRocco/manifest/README.md

 ## Background

-The book *Secret* by Rhonda Byrne claims when you manifest your thoughts and  creates a pull similar to gravity
+Manifesting is immersed throughout our culture and is widely recognized.
+For example, the book *Secret* by Rhonda Byrne is all about manifesting and says that when you manifest, your thoughts traverse into reality to create a gravitational pull for those thoughts to become reality.

 In the bible it's states
 > Mark 11:24: “Therefore I tell you, whatever you ask in prayer, believe that you have received it, and it will be yours.”